MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Intro.md

 - [Introduction to Resource Packs](./ResourcePack.md)
 - A Resource Pack with a `textures/blocks` folder structure setup.

-While textures will be provided, you will need to have a digital painting software that has layers to create your own textures.
+While textures will be provided, you will need to have digital painting software that has layers to create your textures.

 ## What makes a PBR Texture?

 Textures use a common method of rendering called **Texture Mapping**.
 Texture maps allow creators to layer multiple images to create highly-detailed 3D objects.
 Vanilla Minecraft textures use a single map called **color**.
-Color maps are made up of four color channels: Red, Blue, Green, and Alpha (collectively known as RGBA).
+Color maps are made up of four-color channels: Red, Blue, Green, and Alpha (collectively known as RGBA).
 The first three channels control how the texture will render, while alpha controls the transparency of the texture.

 With the introduction of PBR to Minecraft, textures can now use five additional maps to help creators create realistic materials.